 The Meadows Outpatient Center—Comprehensive outpatient programme services to adults ages 18 and older, including up to 20 hours of clinical care per week, incorporating group and individual therapy.
 Specialized groups available for young adults and men and women recovering from sexual addiction.
 Locations in Scottsdale, Arizona; Silicon Valley, California; Dallas, Texas; and Hilton Head, South Carolina.

 Rio Retreat Center at The Meadows—Unique and powerful intensive workshops on a variety of topics designed to foster healing, discovery, and personal growth.
 The center is situated on a historic dude ranch in Wickenburg, Arizona, and features on-site accommodations, three healthy meals a day, and complimentary activities, such as live music performances, Auricular Acupuncture, 12 step meetings, tai chi, and yoga.

-Our inpatient programs are licensed as Level I Psychiatric Acute Hospital Programs by the Arizona Department of Health.
+Our inpatient programmes are licensed as Level I Psychiatric Acute Hospital Programmes by the Arizona Department of Health.
 We are also accredited by the Joint Commission on Accreditation of Healthcare Organizations.
 Such standards assure patients that they are receiving the highest-quality care available anywhere.
-More information about our rich program offerings can be found at www.meadowsbh.com.
+More information about our rich programme offerings can be found at www.meadowsbh.com.